-In 2019, the Company settled forward swaps with a notional amount of \$1.35 billion associated with a issuance of notes in September 2019 and incurred a loss of \$158.6 million, before tax.
-This loss was recognized in accumulated other comprehensive loss and, accordingly, is being amortized to interest expense over the life of the related notes.
+In 2019, the Company settled forward swaps with a notional amount of \$1.35 billion associated with an issuance of notes in September 2019 and incurred a loss of \$158.6 million, before tax.
+This loss was recognized in accumulated other comprehensive loss and, accordingly, is being amortized to interest expense over the life of the related notes using the effective interest method.

 The remaining forward swaps with a notional amount of \$2.05 billion were associated with an anticipated debt issuance in 2020.
 In March 2020, the Company terminated these remaining forward swaps with the anticipated issuance of the notes in April 2020 and incurred a loss of \$427.7 million, before tax, which the Company settled with a cash payment.
 Concurrent with the termination of the forward swaps, the Company entered into treasury locks with a notional amount of \$2.05 billion that the Company subsequently terminated on the date of the note issuance at a loss of \$25.7 million, before tax, and which the Company settled with a cash payment.
-These losses were recognized in accumulated other comprehensive loss and, accordingly, are being amortized to interest expense over the life of the related notes.
+These losses were recognized in accumulated other comprehensive loss and, accordingly, are being amortized to interest expense over the life of the related notes using the effective interest method.

-In 2021 and 2020, the Company amortized \$64.5 million and \$50.1 million, respectively, to Interest expense related to the losses from termination of the forward starting interest rate swaps and treasury locks included in accumulated other comprehensive loss.
-The Company had no similar derivatives outstanding at December 31, 2021 or December 31, 2020.
+In 2022 and 2021, the Company amortized \$69.3 million and \$64.5 million, respectively, to Interest expense related to the losses from termination of the forward starting interest rate swaps and treasury locks included in accumulated other comprehensive loss.
+The Company had no similar derivatives outstanding at December 31, 2022 or December 31, 2021.
+The estimated amount expected to be amortized to interest expense in 2023 is \$74.4 million.
+The life of the related notes extend through 2030.